Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 ---

 ### 4.2 Github
 We will now begin sharing our work by reviewing the methods of storing our git repository in the cloud via Github.
 Sending code back and forth via emails, text messages or through a phone call are all quite inefficient.
 Sharing our code by means of Github though allows us to collaborate wherever we are without major issues.
+The majority of this part will be the same for git and Github.

 #### 4.2.1 Making a repository
 This is the dashboard view of Github, which is most likely the first thing you will encounter once you log in.